-Monarto Zoo is mourning the loss of Boon, one of the recently born Chimpanzee infants, after he passed away early yesterday morning.
+Monarto Safari Park is mourning the loss of Boon, one of the recently born Chimpanzee infants, after he passed away early yesterday morning.
 Zoo staff are extremely saddened by the loss as the infant’s passing marks a heartbreaking end to a unique situation within the Chimpanzee troop.

 Boon’s mother passed away earlier in the month shortly after giving birth and he subsequently had been cared for by another member of the troop, a heavily pregnant female named Zombi.

 Prior to Zombi herself giving birth, Boon was taken into the care of keepers as he appeared lethargic – a suspected result of Zombi’s pre-birth milk supply not containing the nutrients needed for the newborn.